Cubit by Maiden Labs

 HELM answers: What can current AI models actually do, and how well?

-Why these two sources?
-Alternative occupational taxonomies exist, but O*NET offers the best combination of granularity, coverage, and survey grounding — and its SOC job codes link directly to US employment statistics, enabling real-world application at scale.
-HELM offers the breadth of cognitive coverage needed to map AI capability to occupational requirements, with standardized methodology that enables temporal tracking as models improve.
+Why these two?
+O*NET has the best combination of granularity, coverage, and survey grounding, and its SOC codes link to US employment stats.
+HELM covers the cognitive breadth needed to map AI capability to occupational requirements.

 1